homan-uppu/writing/2-Essays/Winners take all.md

 We haven't even taken into account the difference in our abilities at birth.
 It's silly to think that we're not born with different capabilities, different strengths and weaknesses, different emotional reactions to the same stimuli.

-The more complex a system, the more difficult it is to find two things that are equal, like how in Go, there are less "equal" board positions than in Tic Tac Toe.
+The more complex a system, the more difficult it is to find two things that are equal: in Go, there are less "equal" board positions than in Chess or Tic Tac Toe.
 Nature is an incredibly complex system in which finding two things that are equal is almost impossible.
-No two trees are the same, no two rocks are the same, no two humans are the same.
+No two trees are the same, no two rocks are the same.
 Humans are not created equal.

-In a fair, leveraged world of complex activities, winners take all.
+In a fair, highly leveraged world of complex activities, winners take all.

 ---